fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 the larger integers.
-In the second, the unsigned integers may be replaced directly by the corresponding signed integers, but otherwise not modifying the the code logic.
+In the second, the unsigned integers may be replaced directly by the corresponding signed integers, but otherwise not modifying the code logic.
 The first should be standard conforming on current compilers, but is more computationally intensive unless the compilers recognize underlying idioms that are rarely used in Fortran codes.
 The second is